jeffh/Fox/docs/source/index.rst

 Generators
 ----------

-Generators are semi-random generators that are the core to Fox's capabilities.
+Generators are semi-random data producers that are the core to Fox's capabilities.
 Follow the links below to learn more in detail.

-- Overview
+- :doc:`Overview </generators>`
-- Built-in Generators
+- :ref:`Built-in Generators`
-- Building Custom Generators
+- :ref:`Building Custom Generators`
-- Building Generators with Custom Shrinking
+- :ref:`Building Generators with Custom Shrinking`

 The Runner
 ----------